Stalking Cat: Description of modifications

-Future modification plans included a plan for implants on top of his head, for mounting tiger-like ears.
+Future modification plans included implants on top of his head, to facilitate the mounting of tiger-like ears.

 Medical ethics concerns

 Glenn McGee, director of the Center for Bioethics at Albany Medical College in New York, said: "Cosmetic surgery is a practice based on informed consent that needs to balance the risks with the benefits.
 It is possible to have a coherent view that is nonetheless detrimental to one's well-being.
 This is a patient who's being harmed by medicine in the interest of his tradition."